Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 	         raw_PacBio_9.fastq
 ```

 The output file of Canu correction phase can be found [HERE](https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/bioprotocol/Canu).
-The instruction can be found in the input folder.
+The download instruction can be found in the input folder.

 2. Trim the corrected reads
 - The trim phase will decide the high-quality regions using overlapping reads and remove the remaining SMRTbell adapter sequences.
 The input data should be the output of the correction phase.
 The users need to use -pacbio-corrected option to provide corrected PacBio reads as input data and use -trim option to let Canu only trim the corrected reads.
 The output of the trimming phase will be one compressed fasta file with all corrected and trimmed reads (maize.trimmedReads.fasta.gz in our example).